 You might think of creativity as an ability to generate new ideas, but this “human skill” requires more than that.
-Many companies want their employees to be unafraid of trying those new ideas out.
+Many companies want their employees to be unafraid to try out those new ideas.

-Originality also goes hand-in-hand with creativity.
-Being original means you’re able to come up with unconventional or unique solutions to challenges or to introduce your own ideas to solve a problem.
-According to the World Economic Forum report, creativity and originality “will likewise retain or increase their value” in the coming years.
+Originality also goes hand in hand with creativity.
+Being original means you’re able to come up with unconventional or unique solutions to challenges or introduce your own ideas to solve a problem.
+According to the World Economic Forum report, creativity and originality will “retain or increase their value” in the coming years.

 Emotional intelligence is a critical skill that involves your ability to manage your own emotions and those of others in your workplace.
 You should be prepared to understand your workers and why they act or react in certain ways.
 Strong emotional intelligence skills are prized because those who have them are team players who cooperate with others and show sensitivity and concern.

 Problem-solving is important, but today’s fast-paced work requires a deeper set of skills.
 Complex problem-solving means you have the ability to dig deeper and successfully tackle more in-depth and challenging issues.
 You need the ability to gather relevant information, analyze it and come up with appropriate options.
 Then you take it a step further, evaluating those options and implementing the best fit to fix the problem.

 In-demand leadership skills require several important components.
 You should be willing to step up and take charge, able to feel comfortable stating your opinions and provide clear direction to others.
 Employers look for people with high energy as well as the ability to lead others and influence them to follow directions.
 Strong leadership skills are exhibited by those who can make things happen in the workplace.